bannerd

 Describe any test requirements that drive or require early builds/deliveries to conduct tests on other system components.
 For example, an early software build is often required to enable early testing of some hardware capabilities.

-3.21 Software metrics
+3.21 Software Metrics

 Describe or provide an overview of the planned software measures to be collected, analyzed, and the metrics to be used for tracking and reporting progress, improving processes, identifying issues, and other purposes.
 Include collection and analysis procedures for the project.
 Define the project objectives for collecting the measures.
 Include references for any project processes and procedures that further describe or provide details for software metrics collection and processing (see SWE-091 - Establish and Maintain Measurement Repository).
 Include, for each identified measure and metric:

-- Format/units.
+• Format/units.

-- Collection method and frequency.
+• Collection method and frequency.

-- Role responsible for collecting the data.
+• Role responsible for collecting the data.

-- Storage location and data retention.
+• Storage location and data retention.

-- Analysis method and frequency.
+• Analysis method and frequency.

-- Analysis reporting method, frequency, and audience.
+• Analysis reporting method, frequency, and audience.

-- Threshold that, if crossed, would prompt further analysis or other action.
+• Threshold that, if crossed, would prompt further analysis or other action.

 Provide content lists for the documents to be created as part of the project or a list of templates or standards governing and describing that content.
 This topic in the Handbook provides recommended content lists for several software documents.
 The content lists need not be incorporated in the SDP/SMP; they may be included by reference.

-Describe or reference processes specific to development, management, and testing of COTS, GOTS, MOTS, reused, or open-source software for this project.
+Describe or reference processes specific to development, management, and testing of Commercial Off the Shelf (COTS), Government Off the Shelf (GOTS), Modified Off the Shelf (MOTS), reused, or open-source software component(s) that are included within the NASA system or subsystem(s) in this project.
 By their nature, these types of software present challenges because access may be limited to requirements, design, and testing documentation.
 Additionally, software stability, access and inclusion of updates and upgrades, and access to persons with critical knowledge of the software can present challenges not found in new software development.

 Guidance for SWE-027 - Use of Commercial, Government, and Legacy Software in this Handbook also describes special considerations relative to these types of software and their inclusion in NASA projects.